daveprowse/tac-live/lab-03/03-instructions.md

 # Lab 03 - First Configuration (AWS)

 In this lab you will create a basic instance on AWS.
 You will need an AWS account.
 It's recommended to create a new IAM user that you can test with during these labs.
 Let's go!

-> Note: Your AWS account will need a default VPC and subnet.
+> Note: Your AWS account will need a default VPC and subnet, as well as a properly routed Internet gateway.
 More on this below.

 ## Procedure